dataiku/dss-plugin-sage-insights/README.md

 * Individual objects, statistics, graphs
 * Maintenance and performance reviews

+## Tested Versions

+1. v13.5.5
+1. v14.0.0, v14.0.1

-## Installation
+## Installation Notes

 Due to the web application being built on Streamlit, installation requires a bit of dedicated code use.
 Hoping this changes in later DSS versions.

-**TESTED ON VERSIONS:**

-1. v13.5.5
-1. v14.0.0, v14.0.1

-##

 1. Plugin
     1. Login as an admin account